 Signals are a mechanism for asynchronous event notification used in Unix-based (POSIX-compliant) operating systems.
 Signals are used by the kernel to interrupt (e.g. suspend, terminate or kill) a process.
 When an event occurs, the operating system interrupts the target process' normal flow of execution to handle the signal.
 If the process has registered a signal handler, that routine is executed.
 Otherwise, the default signal handler is executed.
-The CHERI-BSD operating system [1] running on Morello hardware adds a new signal SIGPROT which is used to notify the active process that the Morello hardware has detected a memory protection error.
+The CHERI-BSD operating system [16] running on Morello hardware adds a new signal SIGPROT which is used to notify the active process that the Morello hardware has detected a memory protection error.
 In our example case study, we also use the standard signal SIGALRM, which is used to notify that a timeout set by a process has expired.

-Event-B [4] is a refinement-based formal method for system development.
+Event-B [2] is a refinement-based formal method for system development.
 The mathematical language of Event-B is based on set theory and first order logic.
 An Event-B model consists of two parts: contexts for static data and machines for dynamic behaviour.
 Contexts contain carrier sets, constants, and axioms that constrain the carrier sets and constants.
 Machines contain variables, invariant predicates that constrain the variables, and events.
 In Event-B, a machine corresponds to a transition system where variables represent the states and events specify the transitions.
 An event comprises a guard denoting its enabling-condition and an action describing how the variables are modified when the event is executed.
-Event-B is supported by the Rodin tool set [5], an extensible open source toolkit which includes facilities for modelling, verifying the consistency of models using theorem proving and model checking techniques.
-In this paper we make extensive use of the UML-B plug-in [17] which provides a diagrammatic modelling notation for Event-B in the form of state machines and class diagrams that automatically generate Event-B models.
+Event-B is supported by the Rodin tool set [3], an extensible open source toolkit which includes facilities for modelling, verifying the consistency of models using theorem proving and model checking techniques.
+In this paper we make extensive use of the UML-B plug-in [15] which provides a diagrammatic modelling notation for Event-B in the form of state machines and class diagrams that automatically generate Event-B models.
+The diagrammatic models relate to an Event-B machine and generate or contribute to parts of it.
+For example, a state machine will automatically generate the Event-B data elements (sets, constants, axioms, variables, and invariants) to implement the states.
+Transitions contribute further guards and actions representing their state change, to the events that they elaborate.

-SBB (Smart Ballot Box) [2] is a computerised system to automate election voting.
+SBB (Smart Ballot Box) [7] is a computerised system to automate election voting.
 The SBB system inspects a ballot paper by detecting a barcode and decrypting it to evaluate whether the ballot is valid.
 If the ballot is valid, then a vote can be cast, spoiled or cancelled by the user and the ballot paper is sorted accordingly into the storage boxes.
 If the ballot is not valid, the SBB rejects the paper.
 The key function of the SBB is to ensure that only valid ballot documents are included in the ballot boxes.